 Ripple Rock

-To this day, the destruction of Ripple Rock mountain is considered a marvel of engineering.
-A 4km (one way) hiking trail leads to a spectacular view overlooking this famous site.
-What you see now is a clear and safe path for the many vessels travelling through the area.
+To this day, the destruction of Ripple Rock Mountain is considered a marvel of engineering.
+A 4km (one-way) hiking trail leads to a spectacular view overlooking this famous site.
+Now, you see a clear and safe path for the many vessels travelling through the area.

-The Ripple Rock trailhead is found off Hwy 19, approximately 7 km’s south of Brown’s Bay Resort.
+The Ripple Rock trailhead is found off Hwy 19, approximately 7 km south of Brown's Bay Resort.

 Things to Do Nearby

 Nearby Campbell River has much to offer visitors.
-There are a number of tours available for those who wish to see wildlife, both on land and in the ocean, as well as fishing charters.
-Fishing is a popular sport in Campbell River.
-In fact, it’s nicknamed the ‘Salmon Capital of the World’ for its unbeatable fishing experiences.
+Several tours are available for those wishing to see wildlife on land and in the ocean.
+As fishing is a popular sport in Campbell River, there are many fishing charters, too.
+In fact, it's nicknamed the ‘Salmon Capital of the World' for its unbeatable fishing experiences.

 Here are a few recommendations of some great guided tour ideas that leave from Campbell River: